Essential Skills Indicator (ESI)

 Upon completion of the assessment, your Report Summary will be forwarded to the appropriate contact based on your referral.
 You may be referred to:

-If you are referred to TES, you will given an appointment to meet with one of the following:
+If you are referred to SEP, you will be given an appointment to meet with:

 - Career Development Consultant (CDC) to discuss your occupational-goals and the supports (such as training) you may need to move forward.